UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-display.md

 instead of scattering the "magic string" `"blue"` all over the code.
 Alternatively I could have written a `draw-cell` function that encapsulates both `"solid"` and `"blue"` so they're only in one place.
-I'll save that for another day.
+Feel free to make any or all of these improvements if you're so inclined.

 To understand the math behind the numbers in the tests, it might help to look at a diagram: